guihomework/sr_ur_arm/README.md

 Connect to the real time state server e.g. ("192.168.0.1", 30003) and then receive and unpack the robot state

 ### sr_ur_controller
-plug in controller for the controller loop in ros_ethercat
+plug in controller for the controller loop in ros_ethercat.